chloelaucodes/ucas_program_notes/README.md

 ## Introduction
 This is a useful pack of resources for Computer Science Applicants, from Admission Tests, to Interview Questions.
-The aim of the pack is to help build the student's mindset alongside teaching them computer science knowledge
+The aim of the pack is to help build the student's mindset alongside teaching them computer science knowledge.

 ## Repository
 This repository holds 7 Seminar Folders, of which contains resources for each of the 7 Seminar's